An Alternative Explanation of the Subud Exercise in Psychological Terms

 psychological phenomena that are culturally disposed to be interpreted as

-species’ newfound capacity for symbol manipulation is related to our
+that our species’ newfound capacity for symbol manipulation is related to our

 verbal-cultural reality maps entertaining a certain range of ‘exotic’